This is Page 5

 Hormones 4 months later then SRS a little less than 4 years later.

-Subject: HighSchool -
+Subject: HighSchool - Not just the same

 That's probably because they didn't have much of a chance to notice.
 As soon as I found out that I was letting such things slip, and knowing that it wasn't normal, even for someone such as myself, I brought up masks.
 This was around middle school (strangely enough, just before I met another one of my close friends).
 They served me well, and only grew more convincing over the years.
 It's now my Junior year of High School, and I'm only now beginning to let them drop,

 scant weeks after I found out that I have gender dysphoria.
 I had the feeling for years, but I never really understood it...i'm only now preparing to tell my parents...but anyways...